Skin Care for Black Men

 - For example, do you live in an area with especially dry conditions?
 If so, you may need additional moisture to keep your skin looking its best.
 Adding a hyaluronic acid booster or an anti-aging cream to your regimen can help with that.

 - What if your job has you spending a lot of time outdoors?
 Even if your melanin-rich skin is less likely to burn, you still need additional protection to prevent skin damage caused by the sun’s UV rays.
-So invest in your skin long term by using an SPF product everyday - like our Daily Defense Face Moisturizer with mineral-based SPF 20.
+So invest in your skin long term by using an SPF product everyday.